Benzenoil/Identify-Fraud-from-Enron-Email-Dataset/README.md

 I need to build machine learning model to identify the POI(Person of Interest) in the dataset.

 ## About the File in this repo
 poi_id.py: Main program to identify the POI, comparing the performance with different machine learning way.
+<b>If you want to run this file in your PC you have to
+  clone or download the project repo showed at top of the README, then replace the file in the final_project floder. </b> Also, the Enron Dataset is necessarily.
 tester.py: Tester file exist in Udacity Project repo which can show the performance of the selected classifier.
 [my_classifier, my_dataset, my_feature_list]: Dataset which tester.py used it to evalutate the classifier.
 refer.txt: Reference which I referred in my project.